olliefr/gke-auto-sandbox/README.md

 # Quickly provision a GKE cluster using Terraform

-I use this module every time I want to quickly spin up a Google Kubernetes Engine cluster for experimentation.
+I use this module for proof-of-concept, demo, lab, and other experimental yet realistic deployments of Google Kubernetes Engine.

+The general philosophy for the module is to follow best practices for production-grade deployments.
+Two important deviations are aggressive logging and telemetry collection, and preemptible nodes are used by default to reduce the cost.

 ## Architecture